isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Peanut.md

 	<h4>Sun and soil needs:</h4>
 	<img title="Peanut plants in poly bags.
 Photo by Jacqueline Chua." src="/images/Plants/peanut%20(2)_jacquelinechua.jpg">
 	<p>This plant does best in <a href="/page-index/horticulture-techniques/gauging-light/">full sun gardens with a minimum of 6 hours of direct sunlight</a>.
 This plant can also grow in gardens with at least 6 hours of indirect sunlight, but growth will be slow and the plant will be less healthy.</p>
-	<p>Plants do best in <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> at least 15cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>.
-These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter and grit</a> to let the roots breathe.</p>
+	<p>Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> at least 15cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
+These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic and inorganic soil amendments</a> to let the roots breathe.</p>
-	<p>As with all members of the bean family, this plant is pollinated by bees.
-Growing more <a href="/page-index/glossary/biodiversity-attracting-plants/">bee-attracting plants</a> within the garden will encourage pollination.</p>
 	<br>
 </section>